-Collars on the Corner is a ministry of presence and prayer that helps us all as a community grow in faith and that reaches out into the world.
+Collars on the Corner is a ministry of presence and prayer that helps us all as a community

-Since then, we continue to be on street corners, at community events, and prayer boxes are currently stationed at locations in multiple municipalities.
+Since then, they continue to be on street corners, at community events, and prayer boxes are currently stationed at locations in multiple municipalities.
 Prayer requests are regularly collected from prayer boxes, typed, and electronically distributed to prayer chain members.

 Collars on the Corner perhaps is best understood as expressed by others.
 Here are some examples.